CCBDA-UPC/Assignments-2025/Lab05.md

 postgress-db   | 2025-03-14 14:27:55.815 UTC [1] LOG:  database system is ready to accept connections
 ```

+### Database initialization

 Finally, Django needs that the database contains some tables.
-Such task needs to be done only when the web application
+Such task needs to be done only when the web
-is first using the database,
-or every time that the Django code changes its data models.
-See that the command below **exec**utes in the
+application is first using the database, or every time that the Django code changes its data models.
+See that the
-container named "code" the command line `python manage.py migrate`.
+command below **exec**utes in the container named "code" the command line `python manage.py migrate`.

 ```bash
 _$ docker compose --env-file production.env exec code python manage.py migrate